fbpx

 Soon after, the African Institution was formed to ensure the abolition of the slave trade was indeed carried out.

-The Institution kept the matter alive in Parliament and believed the best way forward was to create a registered colonial slave system to account for every slave and reveal any new arrivals.
+The Institution kept the matter alive in Parliament and believed the best way forward was to create a registered colonial slave system to account for every enslaved person and reveal any new arrivals.

 In June 1815, they put forth the Slave Registry Bill to the British Parliament, presented by Wilberforce himself.

-The House of Assembly rejected the Bill and resentment in the communities grew.
+The House of Assembly rejected the Bill, and community resentment grew.

 Bussa And The Road To Emancipation

-The resentment resulted in a large-scale slave uprising in Barbados, otherwise known as ‘Bussa’s Rebellion.’
+The resentment resulted in a large-scale slave uprising in Barbados, known as ‘Bussa’s Rebellion.’

-Bussa was a West African man captured and sold as a slave in the late 18th century and then transported to Barbados.
+Bussa was a West African man captured and sold as an enslaved person in the late 18th century and then transported to Barbados.

-On 14 April 1816, Bussa lead his revolt against the Barbadian plantocracy, resulting in a fierce two day battle between the slaves, the planters, and the West India Regiment.
+On 14 April 1816, Bussa led his revolt against the Barbadian plantocracy, resulting in a fierce two-day battle between the enslaved people, the planters, and the West India Regiment.

-Carefully executed by approximately four hundred slaves (400), the Rebellion is documented as the most significant revolt in Barbadian history.
+Carefully executed by approximately four hundred enslaved people (400), the Rebellion is documented as the most significant revolt in Barbadian history.

 Bussa was forced into submission by the Regiment and was killed in the battle; however, this historic figure continues to represent emancipation and freedom in the hearts and minds of many Bajans.